Coaching

 - Decent publishing researcher (PhD at LSE)

-- Ambitious Founder (flourishing humanity corporation)
+- Early-phase Founder (flourishing humanity corporation)

 - Playfully light-hearted friend.